unorjikingsley/Reservation-API/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+Original design idea by [Murat Korkmaz on Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).

-I would like to thank [Microverse](https://bit.ly/MicroverseTN)..
+We would like to thank [Microverse](https://bit.ly/MicroverseTN)..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>